SGarciaCobos/TFM---UAM/README.md

 PYTHON SCRIPTS:

 **mlplasmid_RES_intersect.ipynb**: This script allows the combination of results from mlplasmid software (contig prediction as plasmid or chromosome) and abricate software (presence/absence of genes of interest) results.
 In this case we are using abricate results based on ResFinder database: antibiotic resistance genes.
-   * input files: mlplasmid results in csv format and abricate results using ResFinder database (or another database for antibiotic resistance genes)
+   * *input files*: mlplasmid results in csv format and abricate results using ResFinder database (or another database for antibiotic resistance genes)

 **mlplasmid_vfkp_intersect.ipynb**: This script allows the combination of results from mlplasmid software (contig prediction as plasmid or chromosome) and abricate software (presence/absence of genes of interest) results.
 In this case we are using abricate results based on a local virulence genes database.
-   * input files: mlplasmid results in csv format and abricate results using local database for virulence genes (or another database for virulence genes)
+   * *input files*: mlplasmid results in csv format and abricate results using local database for virulence genes (or another database for virulence genes)

 **mlplasmid_plasREP_intersect.ipynb**: This script allows the combination of results from mlplasmid software (contig prediction as plasmid or chromosome) and abricate software (presence/absence of genes of interest) results.
 In this case we are using abricate results based on PlasmidFinder database: plasmid replicon genes.
-   * input files: mlplasmid results in csv format and abricate results using PlasmidFinder database (plasmid replicon genes)
+   * *input files*: mlplasmid results in csv format and abricate results using PlasmidFinder database (plasmid replicon genes)

 **mlplasmid07_intersect_bySample.ipynb**: This script allows the combination of results from mlplasmid software (contig prediction as plasmid or chromosome) and abricate software (presence/absence of genes of interest) results.
 For each database used, we can merge all genes predicted in plasmid contigs and in chromosomal contigs per isolate.
-   * input files: mlplasmid results grouped by isolate and plasmid/chromosome prediction (threshold posterior probability >0.7 or none) for each database of interest
+   * *input files*: mlplasmid results grouped by isolate and plasmid/chromosome prediction (threshold posterior probability >0.7 or none) for each database of interest

+LOCAL DATABASE for *Klebsiella pneumoniae* virulence genes:

 ## Software utilizado